Menu

 Religious Education

-At the start of this term in Religious Education, we will be learning about Sikhism.
-The children will have the opportunity to respond thoughtfully to a range of stories from Sikhism including 'Guru Nanak and the sacred thread'.
+This half term in Religious Education, we will be learning about Sikhism.
+The children will have the opportunity to respond thoughtfully to a range of stories from Sikhism including 'Guru Nanak and the Sacred Thread'.
 The stories have important messages and morals and the children will be encouraged to explore these and how they can be related to their own lives.
-We will also look closely at three different places of worship including the Gurdwara, Church and Mosque and identify similarities and differences between them.
-The children will be able to hold and explore various religious artefacts and will learn why they are important in worship for each of the religions.
+We will also look closely at the Sikh place of worship and will be visiting a Gurdwara sometime in November (more information to follow).
+In RE lessons, the children will be able to hold and explore various religious artefacts and will learn why they are important.

 Physical Education

-Year 1 will have P.E every Wednesday and Friday.
-Please ensure that your child comes to school wearing the correct school P.E kit on this day.
+Please ensure that your child comes to school wearing the correct school P.E kit on these days.

 Links - Please click to open.